-- Establish a private area for the dispensing of medicines. - Establish the reason for giving the medication. - Check whether that pupil is allergic to any medication. - Check whether or not the pupil has taken any medication recently and, if so, what (e.g. paracetamol must not be taken more frequently than every four hours and the maximum dose in 24 hours for that age group, printed on the pack, must not be exceeded). - Check whether or not the pupil has taken that medication before and, if so, whether there were any problems. - Read the instructions on the sheet supplied with the medication if it is a prescribed medication supplied via the Wellness Centre School Doctors - Check the expiry or 'use by' date on the medication package or container. - The pupil should take the medication under the supervision of the person issuing it. - Record the details on iSAMS as soon as possible following administration: the reason for the medication in the diary section, the nature of the medication, the dose, the date and time, in the medication section so the Wellness Centre are aware for when they may need to administer medicines throughout the school day. - Prescribed medicines for pupils under 16 are supplied to the House Staff (where appropriate) with written instructions.
-On some occasions, if Nursing staff have assessed a pupil.....see page 4, already discussed - Inform the pupil's parents by phone or email if administering paracetamol, after first obtaining consent (?
-Consent for phoning parents, or for medication.....parental consent should be on iSAMS anyway, so not sure relevant) from the pupil.
-If consent is non-forthcoming, refer to the Wellness Centre.
+- Establish a private area for the dispensing of medicines. - Establish the reason for giving the medication. - Check whether that pupil is allergic to any medication. - Check whether or not the pupil has taken any medication recently and, if so, what (e.g. paracetamol must not be taken more frequently than every four hours and the maximum dose in 24 hours for that age group, printed on the pack, must not be exceeded). - Check whether or not the pupil has taken that medication before and, if so, whether there were any problems. - Read the instructions on the sheet supplied with the medication if it is a prescribed medication supplied via the Wellness Centre School Doctors - Check the expiry or 'use by' date on the medication package or container. - The pupil should take the medication under the supervision of the person issuing it. - Record the details on iSAMS as soon as possible following administration: the nature of the medication, the dose, the date and time, in the medication section so the Wellness Centre are aware for when they may need to administer medicines throughout the school day. - Prescribed medicines for pupils under 16 are supplied to the House Staff (where appropriate) with written instructions.
+See page 4 of policy for self-administration assessment. - Inform the pupil's parents by phone or email if administering paracetamol, after first checking for consent on iSAMS.
+If consent is not registered on iSAMS, refer to the Wellness Centre.